This post may contain affiliate links. Read my disclosure policy here.

 A great idea to battle the heat and keep your kids active is to throw a sprinkler party.

-This way they are not only being active but they will learn time management and financial responsibility.
+This way they are not only getting exercise outdoors, but they will learn time management and financial responsibility.
 It’s important for teens to have hands-on experience to learn these life skills as well as start building their resume for future job and college applications.
 Our friends at Mom Trends shared some great tips for summer activities for teens that will help build their college resumes.

 Do a Project Together

 Whether it is planting a garden, repurposing old furniture, or painting a room, DIY projects are a great way to get your kids up and moving.

 It is also fun for kids to be able to help out.
 Kids always want to get their hands dirty and this is the best way to do it.
 It will give them a nice rewarding feeling when it is all finished, which is great because they will want to start doing more projects to feel that way again.

 DIY projects can be about more than home improvement and decor.
 You could make a glow in the dark bowling set for night after night of active play outside or indoors.